JQZ-Brown/CS2952G-Team-4/README.md

 [5] Hong, Hao, et al. "DeepHiC: A generative adversarial network for enhancing Hi-C data resolution."
 PLoS computational biology 16.2 (2020): e1007287.

-**There is not too many deep learning models for enhancing Hi-C resolution.**
+**There are not too many deep learning models for enhancing Hi-C resolution.**

 ### Non deep learning models
 [6] Zhang, Shilu, et al. "In silico prediction of high-resolution Hi-C interaction matrices."
 Nature communications 10.1 (2019): 1-18.

-**This method solve the probelm in anoher perspective with traditional machine learning models such as random forest.**
+**This method solves the problem from another perspective using traditional machine learning models such as a random forest.
+There may be other non deep learning models.
+You could search for it.
+I think matrix completion (imputation) can be a good start.**

+***

 ### Downstream analysis tasks over Hi-C data
 [7] Zhang, Yan.
 "Investigate Genomic 3D Structure Using Deep Neural Network."
 (2017).